This website requires JavaScript.

 Cost-Effective: FR4 is a cost-effective choice for general-purpose PCBs.
 Its widespread use has made it readily available and affordable for both prototyping and large-scale production.

-Drawbacks of for Traditional FR4
+Drawbacks of Traditional FR4

 Lower Thermal Conductivity: Compared to aluminum PCBs, FR4 has lower thermal conductivity.
 This characteristic may result in localized hotspots and may require additional thermal management techniques, such as heat sinks or thermal vias, for efficient heat dissipation.